Syntaxxor/yarpt/README.md

 To-do:
 - Acceleration structures.
 - Triangle meshes.
-- Scene saving/loading (likely using an external program such as Blender).

 ## Building
 - Edit `.cargo/config.toml` to point to a local installation of OpenImageDenoise.